pitt-crc/quota_notifier/docs/source/overview/usage.rst

 Usage Example
 =============

-To send any pending email notifications, call ``notifier`` utility:
+To send any pending email notifications, call the ``notifier`` utility:

 .. code-block:: bash